A big part of the reason I became involved with Gene Food was to help people understand that nutrition advice shouldn’t be one size fits all.

-Remarkably, the data was derived from 131,342 participants, which is a huge number in terms of clinical studies.
+Remarkably, the data was derived from 131,342 participants, which is a huge number.
 Results were obtained from 2 large population-based studies.
 The first is the Nurses’ Health Study, which tracked participants for 32 years from 1980 to June 1, 2012.

 Of the population studied, about two thirds were women, but analysis suggested that this did not affect the statistics.
 The intake of macronutrients was determined by the percentage of energy.
 The average protein intake, based on percentage of energy, was 14% for animal protein and 4% for plant proteins.
 All of the information was adjusted for lifestyle and dietary risk factors.

 The authors state that:

 Higher animal protein intake was positively, whereas plant protein was inversely, associated with mortality, especially among individuals with at least one lifestyle risk factors.
 Substitution of plant protein for animal protein, especially from processed red meat, was associated with lower mortality, suggesting the importance of protein source.

 Let’s have a look at the actual figures to see exactly what sort of effect we’re talking about.

 The data on meat based vs. plant based diets

 A meat based diet was associated with a 2% increase in overall mortality risk and specifically an 8% increase in risk of death from cardiovascular disease.

 Conversely, a plant rich diet was associated with a 10% reduction in overall mortality risk and a 12% reduction in cardiovascular risk.